 .
 You can also “Like” the Network Leadership Training Academy on Facebook

 or “Follow” the Network Leadership Training Academy on Twitter

+Do you engage in partnerships as part of your work?
 Are you a member of a community collaborative made up of organizations focused on a goal?
 Have you built up a network of partners to help you reach your organizational and professional goals?
 Are you looking for a place to learn more about how to do this kind of work effectively?

-development of networks and the requirement to achieve “Leadership and Systems Thinking” as a core competency in most jobs.
+Many people today find themselves working within collaborative networks, but are struggling to find tools and a place to build skills for this new way of connecting across boundaries.
 While the “network way of working” has become more accepted (and expected!), the skills required to engage in this kind of work are still ambiguous.

 What will you do at the NLTA?

 The NLTA training will be dynamic, practice-oriented, and highly interactive.
 Drawing on the latest theory, research, and practice, the objective of this training is to enhance the skills of network managers so they can be highly effective both in managing their individual organization in a network context and in managing and leading networks themselves.